apriliandi246/state-of-shit/README.md

 ### 👨‍💻 About

-Just simple state management that I create for my vanilla Javascript project....
+Just simple state management (ispired by Redux) that I create for my vanilla Javascript project....

 <h3 align="right">(⌐■_■)</h3>